ryanfp/DnD-Compendium/ranger-slayer-homebrew.md

 ### Hide in Plain Sight

 Implementing all the knowledge and insight from your time spent in the wild, you can cast the *tiny hut* spell at will.
 Your tiny hut will generate camouflaged, seemingly constructed out of materials from the surrounding environment.
-Magical attempts to track the hut or its inhabitants (such as through the *scrying* or *locate creature* spells) have disadvantage.
+The hut and its inhabitants gain the benefits of your **Untrackable** feature.

 ---